-STREAM/MAKERSPACE AT ST. THERESA SCHOOL
+STREAM AT ST. THERESA Pre-School Program

 SCIENCE – This area of STREAM is meant to allow students to explore a variety of science topics and Makerspace research projects.